 The symptoms vary with gender and age.
-According to Dr. Wu, the hyperthyroidism in older women can lead to sweating, hot flashes, weight changes, mood swings, and these symptoms might be confused with those of menopause.
+According to Dr. Wu, hyperthyroidism in older women can lead to sweating, hot flashes, weight changes, mood swings, and these symptoms might be confused with those of menopause.

 Other typical symptoms are shaky hands, irritability, decreased energy level, fast heart rate, insomnia, weight loss even if we experience increased appetite, and frequent bowel movements.
-These symptoms are similar to the Type I diabetes symptoms.
+These symptoms are similar to Type I diabetes symptoms.

 Hypothyroid has opposite symptoms, according to Amy Campbell, nutritionist CDE, RD, those are constipation, feeling tired, dry skin and hair, feeling cold, depression, and weight gain.
 We will notice that the symptoms are similar to those of type II diabetes.

 In those with this chronic disease, the prevalence of thyroid disorders increases to 10 percent.
 They have an increased chance of developing a thyroid disorder.

 In the population, around 6 percent of people experience a certain form of thyroid disease.

-According to a study, there is the overall prevalence of thyroid diseases of 13.4 percent in those with diabetes.
+According to a study, there is an overall prevalence of thyroid diseases of 13.4 percent in those with diabetes.
 The highest incidence is in women with type I diabetes (T1D), and that is 31.4 percent.

-Female with T1D have 1 in 3 chance of developing a thyroid disorder.
+Females with T1D have a 1 in 3 chance of developing a thyroid disorder.

 According to researchers, that’s because T1D is actually an autoimmune disease, and people that have an autoimmune disease are more prone to thyroid disease.

 Individuals with type II diabetes (T2D) are at risk of developing thyroid disease the same as those with T1D.
 However, the risk of type II is not as high as the risk of type I.

 Around 12 % of those with type II have a thyroid disorder.
 The researchers are not actually sure what is the connection between these two conditions.
 They think it might be because of the aging process.